 The college gave approval for a B.S. degree in Geology in 1931 and the first majors graduated in 1935.
 Full-time tuition then was $68.50 per semester and total expenses (including room and board and books) were estimated at $476 - $637 per year.
 One way many CPS students met these costs was by working in the local lumber mills.
 The goal of the program during these years was to prepare students for jobs in industry and Mac allegedly once told President Thompson “Well, Doc, my students do not come here for spelling.
 They come here to learn geology, how to work with oil companies, and how to earn a living.”
 Beginning around 1946 the department taught its own field camp based at Staircase on the Olympic Peninsula, and this summer program continued until Mac retired.

 Norman R. Anderson began his long association with CPS as a freshman in 1940.
-His undergraduate career was interrupted by World War II, during which he spent three years in the Navy in the South Pacific, but he returned to complete his degree in 1946.
-Norm obtained his M.S. at the University of Washington and then in the Fall of 1949 returned to CPS to fill in for Weldon Rau, who was away completing his PhD.
+His undergraduate career was interrupted by World War II, when he spent three years in the Navy in the South Pacific.
+After completing his tour of duty, he returned to complete his degree in 1946.
+Norm obtained his M.S. at the University of Washington and then, in the Fall of 1949 returned to CPS to fill in for Weldon Rau, who was away completing his PhD.
 This teaching assignment continued on a part time basis after Rau’s return and ultimately became a permanent job when Rau left the college.
 Norm was on the faculty at Puget Sound for the next 35 years, teaching courses in geomorphology, mineralogy, petrology, and field geology.
 Along the way he obtained his PhD from the University of Utah (1964), his dissertation focusing on the geology of an area near Oreana, Idaho.
-In addition to teaching CPS students Norm was very involved in teacher education, offering night classes, summer school class, and in service programs for Tacoma area teachers.
+In addition to teaching CPS students Norm was very involved in teacher education, offering night classes, summer school class, and in-service programs for Tacoma area teachers.
 He was chair of the department until his retirement in 1985 and oversaw significant expansion of the department’s teaching collections, equipment, and facilities.

-From 1955 to 1957 Norm was gone from CPS and the college hired two geologists who stayed for only a year or two each, “Wild Bill” Foran, a well known petroleum geologist, and “Bull” Durham.
+From 1955 to 1957, while Norm was gone from CPS, the college hired two geologists who stayed for only a year or two each, “Wild Bill” Foran, a well known petroleum geologist, and “Bull” Durham.
 Anticipating Mac’s retirement, the college in 1956 hired J. Stewart Lowther, a paleobotanist from the University of Michigan.
-Mac retired at the end of that year, Norm returned, and for the next 14 years he and Stewart were “the department”.
+Mac retired at the end of that year, Norm returned, and for the next 14 years he and Stewart were “the department.”
 During that time Norm continued to teach 101, geomorphology and the min/pet sequence while Stewart covered historical, paleontology, and sed/strat.
-Stewart’s career at Puget Sound spanned over 50 years during which the focus of the geology program expanded to include preparing students for graduate work; Stewart and Norm together supervised over 30 students who later went on to receive PhD’s.
+Stewart’s career at Puget Sound spanned over 50 years, during which time the focus of the geology program expanded to include preparing students for graduate work.
+Together, Stewart and Norm supervised over 30 students who later went on to receive PhDs.
 Stewart retired from teaching in 2004, but continued to oversee the SEM lab and work with students until he passed away in 2008.

 In 1970 the department expanded to three faculty with the addition of Albert Eggers, a volcanologist from Dartmouth.
 Al assumed responsibility for the mineralogy / petrology courses and expanded the analytical facilities in the department by setting up an XRF.
 By this time undergraduate research was becoming a more prominent part of the curriculum and during his 30+ years at Puget Sound Al involved numerous geology majors in his work in Central America and at Mt.
 St. Helens.
 Al retired in 2001 but has continued his studies of gravity variations at active volcanoes.